dongjief/ledaps/ledapsSrc/readme.txt

 2. Set up environment.
 Can look at and modify ledapsSrc/src/env.sh or add the following to your bash shell.
-For C shell, use 'setenv VAR "directory"'. export HDFEOS_GCTPINC="path_to_HDFEOS_GCTP_include_files" export HDFEOS_GCTPLIB="path_to_HDFEOS_GCTP_libraries" export TIFFINC="path_to_TIFF_include_files"
+For C shell, use 'setenv VAR "directory"'.
+Note that if the HDF library was configured and built with szip support, then the user will also need to add an environment variable for SZIP include (SZIPINC) and library (SZIPLIB) files.

+export HDFEOS_GCTPINC="path_to_HDFEOS_GCTP_include_files"
+export HDFEOS_GCTPLIB="path_to_HDFEOS_GCTP_libraries"
+export TIFFINC="path_to_TIFF_include_files"